openscope/openscope/documentation/aircraft-separation.md

 then aircraft must be separated by at least 3nm laterally or 1000 feet vertically.

-A notice will occur for aircraft which are within 4nm laterally and 1500 feet vertically.
+A notice will occur for aircraft which do not have sufficient vertical separation and are within 4nm laterally.

 Collisions occur when an aircraft is within approximately 160 feet of another aircraft.